 In 2016-2017, in scope of an economic development programme funded by the Swedish Government, 695 workplaces were created (25 per cent for women).
 Some 1,700 individuals have improved their professional skills in agriculture (30 per cent women), while 1,412 self-employed participated in professional training on agriculture (30 per cent women) and 14,390 individuals increased their income through agricultural activities (25 per cent women).

-A gender assessment of agriculture and local development systems has been carried out (supported by FAO).

 An agriculture development programme has been launched, were women farmers and producers in the field of agricultural and tourism are participating (45 per cent of the total pool of beneficiaries).
 Some 44,260 women (37 per cent of the total number of beneficiaries) were introduced to modern technologies (supported by USAID).
 In addition, training sessions for young entrepreneurs were organized for 115 participants, 50 were women.

 During 2014-2017, in 25 communities of the Kakheti and Samegrelo regions, a total of 10,162,944GEL was allocated from the local budget to fund 209 projects out of 460 projects submitted to local self-government by women’s initiative groups aimed at solving local problems (supported by UNDP).
 Furthermore, 59 micro grant projects were funded for a total of 435,354 GEL, out of which 277,598GEL has been provided by UNDP, while the local self-government provided up to 160,000GEL.

-During 2014-2017, 1,422 women were trained, and 1628 women owners of small and medium farm production, were provided with informational-consultation services at partner educational facilities: Women have been provided with training opportunities in agricultural and non-agricultural professions.
-It is a common practice that, upon completion of short-term training courses, women engage in state vocational education programmes offered by the same educational institutions.
+During 2014-2017, 1,422 women were trained, and 1628 women owners of small and medium farm production, were provided with informational-consultation services at partner educational facilities: It is a common practice that, upon completion of short-term training courses, women engage in state vocational education programmes offered by the same educational institutions.
 Upon completion of the courses, was approximately 60 per cent of the beneficiaries have been employed between 2012-2107.

 The Women Farmers’ Association was established in 2013 (supported by UNDP) currently uniting 150 from almost all spheres of agriculture.
 The WFA is providing support to women engaged in farming in rural areas.
 Out of 45 project applications, 22 were funded from the state budget.
 In 2017, WFA members have established three functional cooperatives for fruit, berry, beekeeping and goat cheese production.
 In total, 5 agricultural cooperatives have been established with WFA’s support.